iifl-logo

 The Familiarization Policy of the Company seeks to familiarize the Independent Directors with the working of the Company, their roles, rights and responsibilities, vis a vis the Company, the industry in which the Company operates, business model, etc.

-7.4.2 Board Evaluation
+7.6.2 Board Evaluation

-Pursuant to the provisions of the Act and Listing Regulations, 2015, the Board has carried out an evaluation of its own performance and that of the directors individually, as well as the evaluation of the working of the Board Committees.
+Pursuant to the provisions of the Act and Listing Regulations, 2015, the Board has carried out an evaluation of its own performance and that of the Directors individually, as well as the evaluation of the working of the Board Committees.
 The manner of evaluation has been explained in the Corporate Governance Report.

-7.6 Key Managerial Personnel
+7.6.4 Key Managerial Personnel

 Pursuant to the provisions of Sections 2(51) and 203 of the Act read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the following are the Key Managerial Personnel of the Company:

-• Mr. Rajib Mukhopadhyay, Wholetime Director & CFO (w.e.f.
-11th June, 2022); and
+- Mr. Sachin Karwa, CFO (w.e.f.
+11th June, 2025); and

-• Mr. Manoj Contractor, Company Secretary & Compliance Officer.
+- Mr. Manoj Contractor, Company Secretary & Compliance Officer.

 8. MEETINGS OF THE BOARD

-A calendar of prospective meetings is prepared and circulated in advance to the Directors.
-During the year, six meetings of the Board were convened.
+the year, six meetings of the Board were convened.
 The details of Board and Committee meetings held during the year under review, are given in the Corporate Governance Report forming part of this Annual Report.
-The gap between these meetings was within the prescribed period under the Act and Listing Regulations, 2015.
+The gap between these meetings was within the period prescribed under the Act and Listing Regulations, 2015.

 9. RELATED PARTY TRANSACTIONS

-All Related Party Transactions are placed before the Audit Committee and also the Board for approval.
+All related party transactions are placed before the Audit Committee and also the Board for approval.
 Prior omnibus approval of the Audit Committee is obtained on an annual basis for transactions which are of a foreseeable and repetitive nature.
-A detailed statement of such Related Party Transactions entered into pursuant to the omnibus approval so granted are placed before the Audit Committee for their review on a quarterly basis.
-Suitable disclosures as required by the Indian Accounting Standards - 24 (Ind AS-24) have been made in the notes to Financial Statements.
+A detailed statement of such related party transactions entered into pursuant to the omnibus approval so granted are placed before the Audit Committee for their review on a quarterly basis.
+Suitable disclosures as required by the Indian Accounting Standards-24 (Ind AS - 24) have been made in the notes to Financial Statements.

 The Company has formulated a Related Party Transactions Policy for the purpose of identification and monitoring of such transactions.
 The policy on Related Party Transactions as approved by the Board is uploaded on the Companys website and is available at the weblink: